chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 #### Flow

-- Inline-block elements can have a set width and height, but they still flow inline, making them useful for creating more complex layouts.
+- **Flow:** Inline-block elements can have a set width and height, but they still flow inline, making them useful for creating more complex layouts.

-- Similar to `inline` elements : flow in the same way that text and `inline` elements flow from one line to the next (see Figures 1 and 2 on the previous page), which lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.
+  - Similar to `inline` elements : flow in the same way that text and `inline` elements flow from one line to the next (see Figures 1 and 2 on the previous page)
+  - This lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.

+- Padding, margin & borders impact on flow
+  - For `inline-block` elements, if padding, border, or margin is bigger than container's width, then the contained element it will go to a new line, making the container bigger.
+  - This is assuming the container doesn't have fixed dimensions.
+If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.

+#### Spacing

-- **Spacing**: Remember that in code, inline elements respect white spaces around the character and in between then.
+- **Spacing**: Remember that in code, `inline` elements respect white spaces around the character and in between then.
 And the white space collapses to a single white space character.
 So multiple space characters would render as one space character.

 #### `inline-block` layout properties